These easy Cilantro Lime Fish Tacos are made with flaky white fish, tomatoes, jalapeños, cilantro and lime topped with avocado.

 I like it spicy, so I chop up the jalapeños whole, seeds and all but you can tone it down to suit your taste.
-The avocado raises the fat in this dish, but it's all good healthy fats you want in your body, the saturated fat is under 2 grams per serving.
+The avocado raises the fat in this dish, but it’s all good healthy fats.
+Any flaky white fish would be great such as flounder, sole or tilapia.

-- 1 lb tilapia fillets, rinsed and pat dried
+- 1 lb fish fillets rinsed and pat dried (flounder, tilapia, etc)

 - 1 tsp olive oil

 - 2 jalapeño peppers chopped (seeds removed for less heat)

 - 2 cups diced tomatoes

 - 1/4 cup fresh cilantro chopped